2013 horse meat scandal: Comigel

 On 7 February 2013, Findus announced that in a sample of 18 beef lasagne products that it tested, 11 contained between 60% and 100% horse meat.
 It was also revealed that some of the products sold had minced meat declared as beef that was 60–100% horse meat.
 The source of the horse meat was third party supplier Comigel, a French-headquartered frozen ready meal producer, from its subsidiary Tavola factory in Capellen, Luxembourg.
-According to the FSA the company had been alerted by a third-party French supplier on 4 February 2013, and tested its beef lasagne products finding over 50% of the tested products contained horse meat.
-According to reports both Findus UK and the French supplier withdrew all products related to the third party supplier.
+According to the FSA, the company had been alerted by a third-party French supplier on 4 February 2013, and it tested its beef lasagne products, finding that over 50% of the products tested contained horse meat.
+According to reports, both Findus UK and the French supplier withdrew all products related to the third-party supplier.
 The reason for the adulteration was initially stated as "highly likely" criminal activity.

 The president of Comigel, Erick Lehagre, told Agence France-Presse that the adulterated meat supplier was Spanghero, a firm owned by Lur Berri and founded in 1970 by Claude and Laurent Spanghero, two former France international rugby players.
 He said that Spanghero had told him that the meat was not from France, but came from a producer in Romania.
-On 11 February 2013 France's Consumer Affairs Minister Benoit Hamon warned it "will not hesitate" to take legal action if there is evidence companies had knowingly duped consumers.
-Hamon said an initial investigation by French safety authorities had found a French company Poujol (Spanghero's holding company) bought frozen meat from a Cypriot trader.
-That trader had bought it from Dutch food supplier Draap (the Dutch word for horse, Paard, spelled backwards), owned by Jan Fasen, who was previously convicted in 2012 for horse meat fraud going back to 2007.
+On 11 February 2013, France's Consumer Affairs Minister Benoit Hamon warned it "will not hesitate" to take legal action if there is evidence companies had knowingly duped consumers.
+Hamon said an initial investigation by French safety authorities had found that a French company, Poujol (Spanghero's holding company), had bought frozen meat from a Cypriot trader.
+That trader had bought it from Dutch food supplier Draap (the Dutch word for horse, paard, spelled backwards), owned by Jan Fasen, who was previously convicted in 2012 of horsemeat fraud dating back to 2007.
 Draap, in turn, bought it from two Romanian slaughterhouses.
 Poujol then supplied a factory in Luxembourg, owned by Comigel, which then supplied Findus and the British supermarkets.
-The Romanian government has stated that there are no contracts between the Romanian abattoirs and any French, Cypriot or Dutch meat processors.
+The Romanian government has stated that there are no contracts between the Romanian abattoirs and any French, Cypriot, or Dutch meat processors.

-On 8 February 2013, Findus announced that it would no longer accept meat from Comigel, and stopped further deliveries of the product in question.
+On 8 February 2013, Findus announced that it would no longer accept meat from Comigel and stopped further deliveries of the product in question.
 On the same day, Findus UK published a public apology on its website, also announcing that, following DNA testing, three of its products were found to contain horse tissue.
-These are the 320, 350 and 500 gram packages of Findus Beef Lasagne; the company offered a refund for products purchased.
+These are the 320, 350, and 500 gram packages of Findus Beef Lasagne; the company offered a refund for products purchased.
 Findus Sverige AB also announced a recall of its 375 gram packs of ready-made single-portion lasagne (code 63957), and published a contact number for customers who had already purchased the products.
-On 8 February 2013 supermarket chain Aldi announced that it would withdraw from sale Today's Special Frozen Beef Lasagne and Today's Special Frozen Spaghetti Bolognese, supplied by Comigel, after tests found the meat content to be between 30 and 100% horse.
+On 8 February 2013, supermarket chain Aldi announced that it would withdraw from sale Today's Special Frozen Beef Lasagne and Today's Special Frozen Spaghetti Bolognese, supplied by Comigel, after tests found the meat content to be between 30 and 100% horse.